naei/solana-exporter/README.md

   -addr string
         Listen address (default ":8080") -alsologtostderr
-        log to standard error as well as files -log_backtrace_at value
+        Log to standard error as well as files -log_backtrace_at value
-        when logging hits line file:N, emit a stack trace -log_dir string
+        When logging hits line file:N, emit a stack trace -log_dir string
         If non-empty, write log files in this directory -log_file string